-- Time period of the system
+- The time period of the system

 Construction of Response Spectrum Plot

-The construction of Response Spectrum requires the solution of a single degree of freedom systems, for a sequence of natural frequency values and damping ratio in the range of interest.
+The construction of a Response Spectrum requires the solution of a single degree of freedom system, for a sequence of natural frequency values and damping ratio in the range of interest.
 Every solution provides only one point (with the maximum value) of the response spectrum.
 All of these maximum response values are plotted against natural frequency to construct a single response spectrum.

 Since a large number of systems must be analyzed in order to fully plot each response spectrum, the task is lengthy and time-consuming.
 But once these curves are constructed and available for the excitation of interest, the analysis for the design of structure subjected to dynamic loading is reduced to a very simple calculation of the natural frequency of the system and the use of response spectrum to calculate the maximum response.